Tips & Tricks for Restoring Your Historic Chimney

 Would I see the stainless-steel liner at the top?

-No. In our historic restoration projects we have several methods of finishing the chimney top to hide the stainless-steel chimney liner and keep the top of the chimney looking original. on.
+No. In our historic restoration projects we have several methods of finishing the chimney top to hide the stainless-steel chimney liner and keep the top of the chimney looking original.

 What other obstacles may we run into?